Chase Sapphire Reserve®

 Chase Sapphire Reserve® is a super-exclusive travel rewards credit card for consumers with top-notch credit profiles and ample spending and earning power.
 Sapphire Reserve’s powerful mix of valuable loyalty currency and extensive travel perks is equal parts luxurious, convenient, and plain-old valuable.

-With a $450 annual fee for the primary cardholder and $75 for each additional authorized user, Chase Sapphire Reserve most definitely not for everyone.
-If you’re in the market for a less generous travel rewards card, check out Chase Sapphire Preferred (still a great card, and a bargain at a $95 annual fee) or check our list of the best travel rewards credit cards on the market today.
+Still, if you’re in the market for a less generous travel rewards card, check out Chase Sapphire Preferred (still a great card, and a bargain at a $95 annual fee) or check our list of the best travel rewards credit cards on the market today.

 Here’s a look at Chase Sapphire Reserve’s key features, benefits, and drawbacks – and how they stack up to the competition.